 Then about three months ago she started having problems with driving at night.
 It's time for the right eye to have its turn.
 I took over the night driving chores and we had no difficulty on our 30-day, 4,000 mile drive to the far northwest and then across British Columbia and most of Alberta.
 She'll see our new ophthalmologist in a few days.

-There’s lots of background information on the National Eye Institute’s (part of the NIH) webpage on cataracts.
-I’ll go through the basics: First a cataract is a change in the lens, the clear part in the front of your eye that you use to focus an image or light on the retina in the back much like you focus a camera.
+There's lots of background information on the National Eye Institute's (part of the NIH) website (updated from when I first wrote this post) https://nei.nih.gov/health/cataract and a similar website for the UK sent me by a British reader: http://www.lasereyesurgeryhub.co.uk/cataracts/ I'll go through the basics: First a cataract is a change in the lens, the clear part in the front of your eye that you use to focus an image or light on the retina in the back much like you focus a camera.
 It can develop in one eye or both; roughly 50% of us will have to deal with at least one cataract if we live long enough, as the majority of cataracts occur as part of aging.
 You may have small cataracts when you are in your 40s and 50s without noticing significant visual loss.

 The University of Maryland has a website with cataract risk factors; besides age as the primary risk factor, you may be more prone to developing a cataract if you are diabetic (either type 1 and 2), have excessive sun exposure, are African American, smoke (a pack a day doubles your risk), drink heavily, have a disease treated chronically with corticosteroids (AKA steroids), suffer a physical injury to an eye or even if you are nearsighted.
 Researchers think a diet rich in antioxidants (e.g., green,leafy vegetables) may help prevent cataracts.